minprog/cs50x/caesar/caesar.md

 Design and implement a program, `caesar`, that encrypts messages using Caesar's cipher.

-*   Implement your program in a file called `caesar.c` in a directory called `caesar`.
+*   Implement your program in a file called `caesar.c`.
 *   Your program must accept a single command-line argument, a non-negative integer.
 Let's call it _k_ for the sake of discussion.
 *   If your program is executed without any command-line arguments or with more than one command-line argument, your program should print an error message of your choice (with `printf`) and return from `main` a value of `1` (which tends to signify an error) immediately.
 *   If any of the characters of the command-line argument is not a decimal digit, your program should print the message `Usage: ./caesar key` and return from `main` a value of `1`.